Some Results on Digital Segments and Balanced Words: Abstract

-However, it is worth noticing that, in general, there may also exist non-balanced words whose corresponding path is between the lower and the upper Christoffel word.
+It is worth noticing that, in general, there also exist non-balanced words with Parikh vector $(a,b)$ whose corresponding paths lie in the region $R(a,b)$.
+As an example, the word $01001001100$ is contained in the region $R(7,4)$ but is not balanced.

+\begin{example} Out of the $\binom{7+4}{4}=330$ binary words with Parikh vector $(7,4)$, only $112$ of them encode paths that lie no more than $\sqrt 2$ away from the Euclidean segment joining $(0,0)$ to $(7,4)$, i.e., are contained in the region $R(7,4)$ delimited by the lower and the upper Christoffel words of Parikh vector $(7,4)$ (see Fig.~\ref{fig:stripe}).
+In particular, all 19 balanced words with Parikh vector $(7,4)$ are among them (see Example~\ref{ex:formula}). \end{example}

-\begin{theorem} Let $a,b>0$ and $n=a+b$.
-For every balanced word $u$ with Parikh vector $(a,b)$, and for every $1<k<n$, the prefix of length $k$ of $u$ has the same Parikh vector as the prefix of length $k$ of either $w_{a,b}$ or $W_{a,b}$. \end{theorem}
+\begin{proposition} Let $a,b>0$ and $n=a+b$.
+For every balanced word $u$ with Parikh vector $(a,b)$, and for every $1<k<n$, the prefix of length $k$ of $u$ has the same Parikh vector as the prefix of length $k$ of either $w_{a,b}$ or $W_{a,b}$. \end{proposition}

 \begin{proof} By contradiction, let $k$ be the least integer such that there exist a balanced word $x$ with Parikh vector $(a,b)$ whose prefix $u_1$ of length $k$ satisfies either $|u_1|_1<h$ or $|u_1|_1>h+1$, where $h=|w_{a,b}[1..k]|_1$ (and $h+1=|W_{a,b}[1..k]|_1$).
 Without loss of generality, assume the former case holds.